 While store-bought insecticides have their place in highly infested areas during spring and summer, for daily use I prefer a simpler (and less expensive) approach.

-Geranium Oil for horses is my favorite solution for natural tick prevention.
+Geranium Oil is my favorite solution for natural tick repellent for horses.

 What is Geranium Oil?

 Geranium Oil (also known as Rose Geranium Oil) is extracted through steam distillation of stems and leaves of the geranium plant.
 It’s nontoxic, nonirritating and usually non-sensitizing.

 The therapeutic properties include being an antidepressant, antiseptic, and it also happens to be an excellent insect repellent.
 A 2013 study in the Journal of Agriculture and Food Chemistry found that rose geranium oil repels ticks with up to 90 percent effectiveness.